trevtrich/website/src/pages/articles/2021-12-13-foray-into-websockets-pt-2/index.md

 - wss connection
 - token expiration if the socket is open for more than token life span
 - does logging / apm agent actually monitor websockets? appears some don't.

+Recommendations

+- Base autoscaling on number of open connections because things like CPU will often be misleading as open connections will often remain idle.

 ## Other links I used in building this.. that probably mean I had things to learn or lock into memory and needed to come back to.